 - 15.99% interest rate for cash advances

 Not only is the BMO Preferred Rate Mastercard®* one of the best low interest credit cards in Canada, it’s one of the best BMO credit cards in Canada.
 This is BMO’s top low interest credit card so it’s ideal for people who want to reduce their debt.
-Although the balance transfer interest rate of 3.99% is higher than some of the other cards on this list, the BMO card does give you that rate for 9 months and the transfer fee is just 1%.
+The balance transfer interest rate of 0.99% is one of the best on this list, and it lasts for 9 months.
+However, there is a transfer fee of 2%.
 Once that introductory rate ends, you’ll pay 12.99% interest which is still reasonable.
 With this card, you also get purchase protection which covers your purchases from loss, theft and damage for 90 days, as well as extended warranty.

 Scotiabank Value Visa Card